 - Each party has an obligation to make lifetime financial provisions for the other – and upon any breakdown of the relationship there are rights to apply to the Court for financial provision for example for capital provision and maintenance as in a divorce.

 - The grounds for dissolution of a civil partnership are similar to those available upon divorce.
 The Applicant must show that the relationship has irretrievably broken down and this must be verified by one of the supporting grounds of unreasonable behaviour or varying periods of separation – similar to those arising upon divorce.
-Unlike divorce “Adultery” unfaithfulness is not as discrete ground – although clearly this may amount to unreasonable behaviour.
+Unlike divorce “Adultery” unfaithfulness is not a discrete ground – although this may amount to unreasonable behaviour.

 - Civil partners have the same rights in relation to redress for domestic violence (see separate note) or protection under the Inheritance Act (see separate note) as those who are married.

 - Dissolution of a Civil Partnership will have the effect of rendering void any provision in a Will for a surviving formal Civil Partner – as upon divorce.
 Separating Civil Partners should consider making a new Will.